-Any other core devices in a DRTIO system are DRTIO satellites.
-They require an upstream connection to one other core device, master or satellite, through which communications will ultimately be chained to the master.
+Other core devices in a DRTIO system are DRTIO satellites.
+They require an upstream connection to one other core device, master or satellite, through which communications are carried to the master.
 They may make further downstream connections to other satellites.
-They may control RTIO channels through subkernels or simply pass on communications from the master.
+They may control their local RTIO channels directly through subkernels or simply pass on communications from the master.